Tracking a path to financial success

 The US is an example of a multi-payer reimbursement landscape that’s more complex than that of NZ.
 Multiple public and private insurers provide coverage to most of the population.
 The Centers for Medicare and Medicaid Services (CMS) is the main public and largest single insurer in the US.

 Considering CPT codes, a reimbursement strategy could include examining what existing codes may apply to a health technology for billing, or determining if a new code is needed, and what evidence would be required to gain adoption of the health technology (for example, clinical evidence and added value).
-You can read more about this case here.
+You can read more about CPT codes and strategy considerations here.

 The CPT example referenced above is a fee-for-service model, but it is not the only payment model in an evolving US reimbursement landscape.
 The American Hospital Association explores current and emerging payment models here.

 You can read more about selling healthcare solutions in the US here covering resources put together by NZTE.
-Other helpful resources referenced in the HTA's November 2021 US medical device reimbursement tutorial are included in the table on the right, and you can read the HTA blog on the topic here.
-The recording of the tutorial is available on the HTA webinars page.
+Other helpful resources are included in the table on the right, and you can read the latest HTA blog on the topic here.
+The recordings of HTA reimbursement events are available on the HTA webinars page.

 An area of ongoing development in healthtech reimbursement is the tools used to assist payers in decision making.
 These tools include the health technology assessment, which can be defined as ‘a multidisciplinary field that addresses the health impacts of technology, considering its specific healthcare context as well as available alternatives' - HTA International, 2013.

-Health technology assessments are used by payers and other organisations in many countries, including in NZ and the US.
+Health technology assessments and other health economic analyses are used by health systems in many countries, including in NZ and the US.
 For further reading, key examples from the UK and Australia are provided below.

 You can watch a recording of the HTA's December 2022 webinar, Global Trends in Health Technology Assessment, here.